Welcome

 starting" reminder.

-For years Brafield's PA system ran
+years Brafield's PA system ran on a single car battery.
+When

-tour the track on the back of a truck, holding up the race results chalked on a blackboard ---.
+the race results chalked on a blackboard ---.

 Geoff